 Drinking chai is part of life in India and most Indian’s are amazed at all the current fuss in the West.
 Many who have traveled in India come away with fond chai drinking experiences.

-Tea is grown in India in a wide amplitude of climatic variables, at latitudes from 8° 12′ to 32° 13′ N. Currently, an area of about 579,000 ha is under tea, the major tea growing states being Assam, West Bengal, Tamil Nadu and Kerala.
+Tea is grown in India in a wide amplitude of climatic variables, at latitudes from 8° 12′ to 32° 13′ N. Currently, an area of about 579,000 ha is under tea, the major tea growing states being Assam, West Bengal, Tamil Nadu, and Kerala.
 Other states such as Bihar, Himachal Pradesh, Karnataka, Orissa, Tripura, and Uttaranchal also grow tea in small areas.
-Tea plantations in India are traditionally large holdings but in recent years small scale cultivation

 This not only invites different strategies for processing’ but also for the production of different product categories.
-The agronomic practices and processing methods have evolved accordingly.
+Agronomic practices and processing methods have evolved accordingly.
 The Indian tea industry is more than 170 years old and the plantations face several challenges including the geriatric factor.

 Chai is ubiquitous in India when a guest comes, you serve them, Chai.
 Chai, for every Indian, is- A friend that makes sure that your every morning starts with its good morning sip, a healer which makes everything feel better, a companion in whom you find solace.

 Tea is drink, Chai is emotion.